 Nullifying Fixed-Term Leases

 A more typical tenant arrangement takes the form of a lease.
 Most leases go for one or two years, which can make moving with an active lease difficult.
-If the tenant has a fixed-term lease, your client will need to make an arrangement with them to move out early.
+If the tenant has a fixed-term lease, your client will need to make an arrangement with the tenant to move out early.

 Option 1: Wait it Out